 Test System And Settings

 We tested a solid sample of cards from our Best Graphics Cards for the Money column, and even a few more.
-We tested AMD boards from the Radeon HD 5570 to the Radeon HD 5870 and most of the cards in between.
+We tested Radeons from the Radeon HD 5570 to the Radeon HD 5870 and most of the cards in between.
 We also included Radeon HD 5850s in CrossFire mode.
-Representing Nvidia's lineup, we tested from the GeForce 9600 GT to the GeForce GTX 260.
+On the Nvidia side, we tested boards from the GeForce 9600 GT to the GeForce GTX 260.

 |Motherboard||ASRock X58 SuperComputer Intel X58, BIOS P1.90|